-By clicking on the links to the left you may for each area explore what it entails, enjoy a message from the Editor, review the Call for Contributions, and submit your work for consideration.
+Finally, the Committee on Books and Monographs invites the full CMS membership to peruse the Society’s publication series and investigate in depth one (or more) of the many fascinating topics.
+Proposals to the series editors are always welcome.
+By clicking on the links to the left you may for each series explore what it entails, enjoy a message from the Editor, review the Call for Propoasl, and submit your proposal for consideration.

-We invite all members of the Society to submit their best work for consideration by Symposium.
-By sharing our best work through the global reach of Symposium, we can serve music teaching and learning throughout the world.
+We invite all members of the Society to submit their best work for consideration by for the CMS series.
+By sharing our best work, we we can serve music teaching and learning throughout the world.